 CS 21043 VISUAL BASIC PROGRAMMING - This course is designed to teach students how to write structured programs in a personal computer environment using the Visual Basic programming language.
-The course will reinforce the mechanics of the BASIC language while challenging students with the applications associated with business applications.
-Students will attain a firm knowledge and understanding of Visual Basic fundamentals and will be able to develop a wide variety of Windows applications.
-Prerequisite: Grade of "C" or better in CS 11033 Computer Fundamentals and MA 14043 College Algebra.
+The course reinforces the mechanics of the BASIC language while challenging students with the applications associated with business applications.
+Students attain a firm knowledge and understanding of Visual Basic fundamentals and will be able to develop a wide variety of Windows applications.
+Prerequisite: Grade of "C" or better in CS 11033 Computer Fundamentals and MA 14093 Mathematical Applications for Business or MA 14043 College Algebra.
+This course is offered only in the fall semester.

 CS 21093 DATABASE MANAGEMENT - This course is a study of the fundamentals of computer data base management techniques.
 It provides an introduction to database processing, file organization and structure utilizing popular software for personal computers.
-Issues of data privacy, security, integrity, and reliability will be investigated.
+Issues of data privacy, security, integrity, and reliability are investigated.
 Prerequisite: Grade of "C" or better in CS 11033 Computer Fundamentals.

-CS 21123 NETWORKING I - This course introduces networking vocabulary, concepts, an duses.
+CS 21123 NETWORKING I - This course introduces networking vocabulary, concepts, and uses.
 Topics include the Open System Interconnection model; networking topologies, standards, specifications, uses, and function; networking devices, Internet Protocol addressing; routing; and hands-on and virtual labs.
 The course objectives cover approximately one-half of the CompTIA Networking+ certification exam objectives.
+This course is offered only in the spring semester.